USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_ISAM.md

 Note: This benchmark is intended to demonstrate how to build and run CMAQ-ISAM with the provided input files:

-The following isam control file is provided in the CCTM/scripts directory when you obtain the CMAQv5.3.3 code from github (step 5 below):
+The following isam control file is provided in the CCTM/scripts directory when you obtain the CMAQv5.4 code from github (step 5 below):

 ```
 isam_control.txt
 ```

-The following gridmask file is provided with the benchmark inputs in the CMAQv5.3.2_Benchmark_2Day_Input/2016_12SE1 directory (see step 10 below)
+The following gridmask file is provided with the benchmark inputs in the 2018_12NE3_BENCH/2018_12NE3 directory (see step 10 below)

 ```
-GRIDMASK_STATES_12SE1.nc
+GRIDMASK_STATES_12NE3.nc
 ```

-The instructions require the user to edit the emissions control namelist file in the BLD directory (see step 9 below).
+The instructions require the user to edit the DESID emissions control namelist file in the BLD directory (see step 9 below).

 ```
-EmissCtrl_cb6r3_ae7_aq.nml
+CMAQ_Control_DESID.nml
 ```